dnizzolo/ski/README.md

 in the book.
 Defined combinators names must be made up of uppercase letters and start with a `@`.
 After the definitions (if any, they're optional) you must provide some combinatory logic term to reduce.
-Here is an example of arithmetic combinators.
+Here is an example of arithmetic combinators:

 ```
 @ZERO = I;                      # The number 0, as a numeral.